Science Imagine UBC Orientation Leader Position Description 2025

 Assist with the delivery of the new-to-UBC Science Transition Experience through October 11, 2025 by:

-• Engaging in bi-weekly check-ins with the new-to-UBC students in your group
+• Check in bi-weekly with new-to-UBC students

 Additional Information for Orientation Leaders Supporting Transfer Students